cscart/docs/en/user_guide/addons/seo/seo_rules.rst

     To control the URL names in your store, enable and configure the **SEO** add-on under **Add-ons → Manage add-ons**.

 The **Website → SEO → SEO rules** section allows you to define global rules for URL rewriting in your store.
 You can replace URLs like *http://www.example.com/index.php?dispatch=auth.login_form* with user-friendly URLs optimized for search engines, like *http://www.example.com/login*.
-Moreover, with the provided multi-language support, your shopping cart will be indexed by search engine crawlers in different languages (requires a purchased license).
+Moreover, with the provided multi-language support, your shopping cart will be indexed by search engine crawlers in different languages.

 Here you need to specify the URLs that should be rewritten and their substitution names.